pmrowla/aoc2019/README.md

 ### Notes

 - Day 17: pathing split was found by hand and probably only works for my input
+- Day 18: solution is slow, takes ~2-3min total to run for my input

 To install everything:
 ```